Spain Travel Guide

 The mainland of Spain is located on the Iberian Peninsula and it also has other territories, such as the Canary Islands located off the coast of Africa.
 The country has a population of 47 million and its capital and largest city is Madrid.
 Spanish is widely spoken throughout its territories; other languages are also spoken in certain areas, such as Catalan, Galician, and Basque.

-Sun worshipers have a countless choice of beaches, from the golden sands of Costa de la Luz on the mainland to the black volcanic shores of Puerto de la Cruz on the island of Tenerife.
-Throughout Spain, there are so many historical and cosmopolitan towns and cities offering incredible sights.
-In Barcelona, you’ll find architectural gems by Anton Gaudi dotted around the city, including Sagrada Familia.
-Seville claims to be the origin of Tapas and it’s home to the Alcázar, Europe's oldest royal palace, which is still in use today.
-Granada boasts possibly the most famous Moorish fortress, La Alhambra.
+Beach lovers are spoilt for choice, whether it’s the golden sands of Costa de la Luz or the striking black volcanic shores of Tenerife’s Puerto de la Cruz.
+Beyond the coast, Spain’s cities are bursting with history and culture.
+In Barcelona, architectural gems by Antoni Gaudí are dotted across the city, including the iconic Sagrada Familia.
+Seville, said to be the birthplace of tapas, is home to the Alcázar, Europe’s oldest royal palace still in use.
+Meanwhile, Granada boasts one of the most famous Moorish fortresses, the Alhambra.

 We've outlined some general information below that may be helpful to you when planning your next holiday to Spain.